kwaazaar/Resonance/README.md

     consumer.MarkFailed(orderEvent.Id, orderEvent.DeliveryKey, Reason.Other("Order data is missing!"));

+Messages marked *consumed* or *failed* are not gone: they are moved to different tables in the repository.
+This allows for performing health-checks on the system, reporting on processed messages, etc. It also allows messages to be reprocessed, eg: when a flaw in the processing logic was found and corrections need to be made.
+The data is easily accessible and can therefore be easily used to create new messages to support such scenarios.
+When used as a central 'business eventing' solution, it may also provide insight into what business-level events occur, where business processed take the most time, etc.

 ## EventConsumptionWorker ##

 A more convenient way to consume messages is to use the *EventConsumptionWorker*.
 It handles polling the subscription (with an exponential back-off mechanism), marks messages complete when done processing and handles parallel processing to maximize throughput.